SharkStream/front-end/README.md

 # H5
-This is my H5 practice.
+This is my front-end practice.